losing my mind (just a little)

 I think what I’m getting at here is, musicians and DJs who have to tolerate requests from the public put up with a lot of crap.

 Which brings me to Train’s Play That Song, which went double platinum in 2017 and peaked at #41 on the Billboard Hot 100.
-So, presumably a lot of people have been requesting it at bars.
+So, presumably a lot of people have been requesting it at piano bars.

 This song is a verbatim transcript of your drunk boomer uncle harassing the DJ at a wedding, but to the tune of that one riff from Heart and Soul.